graphql-aspnet/graphql-aspnet.github.io/docs/reference/schema-configuration.md

 By default:

--   All values declared on an `enum` will be included.
+-   All values declared on an `enum` **will be** included.
--   All properties of POCOs and interfaces will be included.
+-   All properties of POCOs and interfaces **will be** included.
--   All methods of POCOs and interfaces will be excluded.
+-   All methods of POCOs and interfaces **will NOT be** included.

-_NOTE: Controller and Directive action methods are not effected by this setting.
-Any_ `[GraphField]` _declaration will automatically override these settings._
+> NOTE: Controller and Directive action methods are not effected by this setting.

 ### GraphNamingFormatter